Coming Again to a Garden Near You: Basil Downy Mildew

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 BDM is caused by the oomycete Peronospora belbahrii, a fungal-like organism that reproduces via spores that travel on the breeze.
 It loves warm, humid temperatures (especially warm nights), and spreads when spores are picked up by the wind and land on nearby plants.
-BDM spores don’t like cold weather, and don’t survive over the winter in states like North Carolina where winter temperatures drop below freezing.
+BDM spores don’t like cold weather, and don’t survive through winter in states like North Carolina where temperatures drop below freezing.
 Instead, it spends the winter further south in frost-free areas or in greenhouses.
-When the weather warms, spores catch a ride on the wind and are able to travel long distances across state lines, usually arriving mid to late summer, just as your basil is really thriving.
+When the weather warms, spores catch a ride on the wind and travel surprisingly long distances across state lines, usually arriving mid to late summer.

 How Are Master Gardener Volunteers Helping?